Everything You Need to Know About WiFi 6

 What are Some Pros and Cons of WiFi 6?

-When compared to its predecessor of WiFi 5, this current generation offers the following benefits and potential disadvantages:
+When compared to its predecessor, WiFi 5, this current generation offers the following benefits and potential disadvantages:

 Pros: